lzn1996/lzn1996/README.md

 ## Experiences
 - Front-end experience with JavaScript and TypeScript using React and React Native.
 - Back-end experience with TypeScript using NodeJS/NestJS, TypeORM/Prisma, PostgreSQL, SOLID principles, and Docker.
-- E-commerce development experience with CodeIgniter.
+- E-commerce development experience with CodeIgniter 3.
 ## Tools
 - JavaScript with Guanabara, Roger Melo, and others.
 - React (NextJS and Vite), React Native (Expo) and Tailwind CSS with Rocketseat.